dahunsi-dami/printf/README.md

 This is a collaborative project to build a custom `_printf` function in C that simulates the standard `printf` function!

-This project was done in the ALX Software Engineering one-year program, and it aims to enhance our understanding of C programming and explore the intricacies of building a fundamental yet powerful function used for formatted output.
+This project was done during the ALX Software Engineering one-year program, and it aims to enhance our understanding of C programming and explore the intricacies of building a fundamental yet powerful function used for formatted output.

 ## Project Contributors